cocos/cocos-docs/en/animation/animation-clip.md

 For additional details about Skeletal Animation settings, please refer to the [Skeletal Animation](skeletal-animation.md) documentation.

-> **Note**: Skeletal Animations imported externally cannot be edited in the **Animation** panel.
+> **Note**: skeletal animations imported externally cannot be edited in the **Animation** panel.
 The nodes are locked, and can only be edited in external art tools.
 >
 > ![skeletal animation](animation-clip/skeletal-animation.png)